osgeonl/geonetwork-dutch-skin/README.md

 This project contains a skin for the GeoNetwork Opensource project at https://github.com/geonetwork.
 A skin generally consists of a number of overrides for templates (html), styles (less) and scripts (js).
 The skin can be added to a GeoNetwork core sources as a git submodule or as a zipfile to a pre-build WAR.

-Version 4.1 is rebuilt from the ground up.
-It's closely matched with the version 4.0.x of GeoNetwork OpenSource (Main branch).
+Version 4.2 is rebuilt from the ground up.
+It's closely matched with the version 4.2.x of GeoNetwork OpenSource (main branch).

 This version replaces version 4.0.